 There are always payment machine as many as ATM everywhere in Georgia.
 We could easily add-value for our phone card, bus card, retrieve train tickets and make payment for public services.
 Some machine will charge a commission and others not.
 We seldom enjoyed such 24/7 convenience in any country around the world.

 In the past, the government admitted that with its Soviet influence, the police department especially was very corrupted and there was a movement that they fired most officers and tried very best to fight corruption with their new officers.
 While we were hitchhiking in Svaleti, we got picked up a few times by a police car.
 They seems to be rather friendly and helpful.
 My friend in Tbilisi once got his wallet stolen and reported to the police.
-He said in 6 hours, they called to reporting that its found!
+He said in 6 hours, they called to reporting that it’s found!
 Amazing efficiency.
 I wonder how they did that!?

 No comments: